andrew-canaday/pomd4c/API.md

    (i.e. a comment end)
 1. Afterwards, it reads whatever follows like so:
     - If the next thing that happens is `'\n'` the comment stands on its own.
-    - Otherwise, it'll read until it reaches the end of the current def.
+    - Otherwise, it'll read until it reaches the end of the current def/decl.

 If there are characters in the sequence `"{}()"`, it factors in nesting levels in the most simplistic way possible.